ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

 (we'll use `ind_order` in a bit)

-We also want the resoonses ordered properly (primarily for the legend), so we tackle that next:
+We also want the responses ordered properly (primarily for the legend), so we tackle that next:

     :::r
     lik %>%